MTH 100S Math Skills Lab 1 Credits

 MTH 105 Algebra and Trigonometry 4 Credits

-MTH 120 Intro to Applied Statistics 3 Credits
+MTH 120 Introduction to Applied Statistics 3 Credits

 Collection and presentation of data.
 Measures of location and variation, sampling theory, hypothesis testing, confidence intervals, t-tests, chi-square tests, regression, and correlation.
 Emphasizes practical applications.
 Not open to business administration, chemistry, environmental, geosciences, marine sciences, math or liberal studies: marine ecological or environmental emphasis majors.